vish-j/PhilApprovalFlow/PhilApprovalFlow.Documentation/articles/introduction.md

 - Timestamps for audit purposes
 - Role information for context

-### Fluent API Workflow
+### 3. Fluent API Workflow

-The library provides an intuitive fluent interface:
+The library provides an intuitive fluent interface that reads like natural language:

 ```csharp
 // Request approval